 - Communities offering independent living that have limited or no health services may cost less.
 However, if and when some assistance or health care is needed, residents would have to find those services elsewhere.

-- Life Plan Communities offering independent living with a full continuum of health services can provide those extra services, if ever needed, without your having to move away from the community.
+- Communities (Life Plan or CCRCs) offering independent living with a full continuum of health services can provide those extra services, if ever needed, without you having to move away from the community.

 - It’s important to find out if the community you’re considering offers all the services you might want or need during your lifetime.

 Are Rockwood Retirement Communities Life Plan or CCRC?

 Yes! - As LifePlan or Continuing Care Retirement Communities (CCRCs), the Rockwood communities offer a full range of lifestyle options.
 Included are independent living homes, duplexes and apartments, assisted living including dementia care for people with Alzheimer’s or other forms of dementia, and 24-hour skilled nursing if ever needed.
 We are also not-for-profit and accredited.

 What does accreditation mean?